dboeckli/sdjpa-credit-card/README.md

 This repository contains source code examples to support my course Spring Data JPA and Hibernate Beginner to Guru

-## JPA Legacy Database Mapping
+## JPA Interceptors, Listener, Callbacks

-This project demonstrates JPA legacy database mapping using the WordPress database schema.
-We're using Spring Data JPA to map and interact with an existing WordPress database structure, showcasing how to work with legacy databases in modern Java applications.

-Key features of this demonstration include:

-1. Mapping WordPress tables to JPA entities
-2. Handling WordPress-specific data types and relationships
-3. Implementing custom queries for WordPress data structures
-4. Demonstrating how to work with legacy database schemas without modifying the original structure

-## Additional Resources
+This project demonstrates the functionality of JPA/Hibernate Interceptors, Listeners, and Callbacks:

+1. **JPA Entity Listeners**: These allow the execution of callback methods at specific lifecycle events of an entity.
+   Example: `@EntityListeners(AuditTrailListener.class)`

+2. **JPA Callbacks**: Methods defined directly in the entity class that are called on certain events.
+   Examples: `@PrePersist`, `@PostLoad`, `@PreUpdate`

+3. **Hibernate Interceptors**: Offer more comprehensive possibilities for manipulating entities during various database operations.
+   Example: Implementation of the `Interceptor` interface

+These mechanisms are used in the project to:
+- Automatically set timestamps for creation and updates
+- Create audit trails
+- Validate or transform data before saving
+- Execute additional logic during database operations

-For more information about transactions in database systems and Spring Data JPA, please refer to the following documents in the `doc` folder:
+For more information please refer to the following documents in the `doc` folder:

-- [Overview of DB Transactions](doc/OverviewOfDBTransactions.pdf): This document provides a comprehensive overview of database transactions.
+- [ListenersAndInterceptors](doc/ListenersAndInterceptors.pdf): This document provides a comprehensive overview of database transactions.
-- [Spring Data JPA Transactions](doc/SpringDataJPATransactions.pdf): This guide offers insights into how transactions work specifically with Spring Data JPA.

 ## Flyway